WES School Clubs and Activities

 G.E.N.T.S.

-Meeting Day: One Monday per Month
+Meeting Day: One Monday per Month - After School

 Guys Empowered and Nurtured To Succeed, (G.E.N.T.S.) is a free male mentoring program offered at WES.
 The main goal of G.E.N.T.S. is to develop the 3P’s (Purpose, Path, and Passion) in each of our third-fifth grade mentees.